The Solidgate Payment Form allows for the tokenization of sensitive data, manages 3D Secure authentication, and supports multiple payment methods.

 Identifier of container to place the Apple Pay button.

-By default, if not set, button is displayed above the form.
+By default, if not set, the button is displayed above the form.

 Example